 Hover over the People sidebar and click on the gear icon next to your people.

 Select one of your Teams, and then click on the pencil icon next to a Position

 4. Assign Files to Attachment Types

-After going back to the Songs page and clicking on your song or arrangement title, hover over any file you attached and click the pencil.
-For this example, I'm on a song arrangement page, but you can attach files to many places.
+After going back to the Songs page and clicking on your song or arrangement title, hover over any file you attached and click the pencil, or hit E on your keyboard.

 Media Player Missing Files